-- 5. The internal analysis can be switched on or off by setting the ANALYSIS switch to 1 or 0, respectively.
-An ANALYSIS_DUTPUT main directory can be specified through setting this keyword with a meaningful value.
+- 4. Different data files can be read in, their names and purposes should be self-explanatory.
+In the example file shown in Fig. 3 data files for the beam and ISR initialization as well as for the handling of the analysis are listed together with their default value. - 5.
+The internal analysis can be switched on or off by setting the ANALYSIS switch to 1 or 0, respectively.
+An ANALYSIS_OUTPUT main directory can be specified through setting this keyword with a meaningful value.
 It will be created in the working directory.
 For detailed information, cf. Sec.
 4.2.12. - 6.
 Writing a log file can be initiated through a LOG_FILE setting, however it is only created when using the output mode "logfile" (cf. Table 3).
 It then contains all information about the setup.
-In case that a SHERPA run crashes unexpectedly, it should be used as a part of a bug report9. - 7.
-With version 1.0.7, SHERPA uses a new random generator as described in [39].
+In case that a SHERPA run crashes unexpectedly, you can do the following to report the bug to us: - First check the Sherpa output for hints on the reason of program abort.
+If present, use them to figure out what has gone wrong, also employing manuals. - If this does not help, contact the Sherpa team, providing all information on your setup.
+That is - the status recovery directory "Status_jdate of crash;" produced before the program abort. - The command line. - The installation log file. - 7.
+SHERPA uses a random number generator as described in [36].
 The two independent integer-valued seeds for this random generator are specified by the option RANDOM_SEED=A B. The seeds A and B may range from 0 to 31328 and from 0 to 30081, respectively.
-Only passing a single integer number or not specifying a RANDOM_SEED at all results in the old random generator to be used. - 8.
+Only giving a single integer number or not specifying a RANDOM_SEED at all results in the old random number generator (SHERPA 1.0.6 and older) to be used. - 8.
 Some more options, which are not shown in the example Run.dat files that are given within the SHERPA distribution, can be specified in the Run.dat file.
 Some of them are explained below. - (a) There are two ways to specify the event record.
-First of all, the switch EVENT_MODE can be set to either Sherpa (default), HepMC, or HepEvt, resulting in the corresponding structure to be filled.
-If this structure is to be written to file, the keywords SHERPA_OUTPUT, HEPMC_OUTPUT, and HEPEVT_OUTPUT are available, see below. - If the user wishes to write out full events of the SHERPA format into a file, the variable SHERPA_OUTPUT=filename has to be specified.
-The filename will serve as the naming root of event files that have the form filename#.evts, where the hash mark stands for an increasing number.
-The event files contain 1000 events per file and information about the next file of the same run, i.e. in the last line of sherpa_run0.evts the next file, sherpa_run1.evts, will be named. - However, if the user wishes to write out full events of the HEPEVT format into a file, the variable HEPEVT_OUTPUT=filename has to be specified.
-The file filename will be created and contains all events that have been generated throughout the run. - The HEPMC_OUTPUT option so far results in merely filling the HepMC event record without writing it out.
-Providing this feature is foreseen for the future. - The keywords EVT_FILE_PATH and FILE_SIZE allow for a steering of where the files are to be stored and of how many events are contained in each file. - It is of course also possible to link a user program to SHERPA, so that the events can be read and/or analyzed "on the flight".
-Two configurations are supported.
-The user can of course access SHERPA's internal Blob_List, which contains all necessary information about an event.
+First of all, the switch EVENT_MODE can be set to either Sherpa (default), HepMC, or HepEvt, resulting in the corresponding structure to be filled internally (and printed to screen, if the output-level is set accordingly).

+Second, if the events are to be written to file, the keywords SHERPA_OUTPUT, HEPMC_OUTPUT and HEPEVT_OUTPUT are available, see below.
+With these keywords you specify the filename's root, i. e.
+HEPEVT_OUTPUT=filename will create files named filename.#.hepevt, where the hash mark stands for an increasing number.

+By default, each file contains 1000 events, but the number can be set by specifying the keyword FILESIZE.
+Use EVT_FILE_PATH to change the directory, where the files will be stored.
+To steer the precision of all double numbers written to file, the keyword OUTPUT_PRECISION is available, with a default value of 6.